datasciencebar/datasciencebar.github.io/_posts/2016-08-23-home-depot-produce-relevance-review.md

 * Quite often queries contain typos, which can cause problems, for example, for counting the number of query terms matched in the question.
 Example queries: "lawn sprkinler", "portable air condtioners", etc.
 There are some typical typos, that occur again and again in the dataset, and one simple approach was to build a list of terms that frequently occur in queries, but doesn't occur in product descriptions and manually fix these names.
 It's also not hard at all to implement your own spelling corrector, e.g. [spelling corrector described by Peter Norvig](http://norvig.com/spell-correct.html){:target="_blank"}.
 Another approach was to [collect spelling corrections using Google](https://www.kaggle.com/steubk/home-depot-product-search-relevance/fixing-typos){:target="_blank"}.

 * Products have many numeric characteristics with different units.
-Unfortunately, the ways these numbers and units are written in products and queries isn't standard.
+Unfortunately, the ways these numbers and units are written in products and queries isn't standardized.
-Most of the participants standartized these measures and units manually, for example:
+Most of the participants normalized these measures and units manually, for example:
 {% highlight python %}
 def fix_units(s, replacements = {"'|in|inches|inch": "in",
                     "''|ft|foot|feet": "ft",